josuebarrera/GenEra/README.md

 conda install -c r r-tidyverse
 CONDABIN=$(which ncbitax2lin | sed 's/ncbitax2lin//g') && mv genEra ${CONDABIN} && mv Erassignment ${CONDABIN} && mv Run_abSENSE.py ${CONDABIN} && mv hmmEra ${CONDABIN}
 ```
-Otherwise, you can install the dependencies independently and then include genEra, Erassignment and hmmEra to your PATH.

-If you're planning to use the JackHMMER reassessment, you'll also need to manually install all the R dependencies meantioned above.

 Once you finished, you can test whether genEra was installed correctly by running: